-- 6.2.4.4 Documentation of the impact of one's work - with students - within the scholarly area - within higher education generally.
-In Political Science, scholarship and professional activities necessary to support the development of Political Science as a discipline are valued. - on documented standards of best practices in pedagogy - in the application of one's work - as evident in citations of one's work - on public policy or institutions.
-In Political Science, documentation of impact can be shown through scholarship that enhances the public understanding of political issues, social issues, and pressing policy matters, or which has an influence on public policy or the policymaking process. - in the artistic/cultural realm - or in educational settings - 6.2.4.5 Just as in the case of traditional scholarship involving the discovery of new knowledge, when one's work consists of pedagogical, integrative or applied scholarship, its significance may be documented by demonstration of clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
+- within higher education generally.
+In Sustainability, scholarship and professional activities necessary to support the development of the study and understanding of sustainability as a discipline are valued. - on documented standards of best practices in pedagogy - in the application of one's work - as evident in citations of one's work - on public policy or institutions.
+In Sustainability, documentation of impact can be shown through scholarship or actions that enhances the public understanding of pressing environmental issues, social issues, emerging technology and policy matters. - in the artistic/cultural realm - or in educational settings - 6.2.4.5 Just as in the case of traditional scholarship involving the discovery of new knowledge, when one's work consists of pedagogical, integrative or applied scholarship, its significance may be documented by demonstration of clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
 Presentation before peers and colleagues and advancing the discipline are also expectations of alternate forms of scholarship.
-In Political Science applied and pure/theoretical research are equally valued.
+In Sustainability applied and theoretical research are both valued.
 Thus, presentations before and activities with peer groups, community members, and policy-makers that apply scholarly knowledge to "real-world" problems and issues are greatly valued.
 The contributions faculty members make to the organizational life of institutions of civil society (e.g. non-profit, community-based organizations), and the use of these contributions in the development of an applied research agenda that is disseminated in both academic and non-academic forums is valued by the program. - 6.2.4.6 The College understands excellence in a variety of scholarly or creative activities to embody the following: - 6.2.4.6.1 Books should be published by reputable academic or trade presses and reviewed in appropriate journals. - 6.2.4.6.2 Articles, essays, and creative writings should be published in appropriate scholarly journals, whether print or electronic.
 Some assessment should be made as to the quality of the journal in which the piece appears; in particular, its scholarly reputation and whether or not the journal or proceedings are peer reviewed.
-In Political Science we value both disciplinary and interdisciplinary scholarship.
-Consequently, research published in journals outside of political science and on topic outside of political science is valued equally with publications in political science journals.
+In sustainability we particularly value interdisciplinary scholarship.
+Consequently, research published outside of the strict field of sustainability is valued equally with publications in sustainability and environmental science journals.